JiscPER/jper/docs/API.md

 On authentication failure (e.g. invalid api_key, incorrect user role) the system will respond with a 401 (Unauthorised) and no response body.

+The system will not attempt to aggressively validate the request (this is what the **Validation API** is for), but the request must still be well-formed in order to succeed.
+In the event of a malformed HTTP request, the system will respond with a 400 (Bad Request) and the response body:

+    HTTP 1.1  400 Bad Request
+    Content-Type: application/json

+    {
+        "error" : "<human readable error message>"
+    }

-On completion of the request, the system will respond with 202 (Accepted) and the following response body
+On successful completion of the request, the system will respond with 202 (Accepted) and the following response body

     HTTP 1.1  202 Accepted
     Content-Type: application/json